What Parts Of Canada Speak French

 The Acadian Heritage in the Maritimes

 The Maritime provinces—Nova Scotia, New Brunswick, and Prince Edward Island—are home to the Acadian and Cajun communities, which have preserved their French heritage despite historical displacement.
 The Acadians of Nova Scotia and Prince Edward Island, for example, have maintained their language and traditions through festivals, music, and local governance.
-The Cajun community in New Brunswick, descended from Acadians who settled in the region, also plays a role in the province’s cultural identity.
+Now, the Cajun community in New Brunswick, descended from Acadians who settled in the region, also plays a role in the province’s cultural identity.
 These communities are recognized as designated minority language groups, ensuring their rights to education and public services in French.

 French in the Territories and Other Regions